MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 > [!Note]
 > Optionally, check the "This is blocking me" box if the issue is blocking you from completing your work or tasks.
+> To provide the best possible data for fixing issues, we highly recommended that you set your device telemetry to Optional.
+You can set this value during the Out-of-Box-Experience (OOBE), or by using the Settings app.
+To do this by using Settings, select Start > Settings > Privacy > App Diagnostics > On.